MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-49-Swap-Data-Repositories/section-49.9.md

 (8) Maintain the privacy of any and all swap data and any other related information that the swap data repository receives from a reporting entity as prescribed in § 49.16;

-(9) Upon request of certain appropriate domestic and foreign regulators, provide access to swap data and information held and maintained by the swap data repository as prescribed in § 49.17;
+(9) Upon request of Appropriate Domestic Regulators and Appropriate Foreign Regulators, provide access to swap data held and maintained by the swap data repository, as prescribed in § 49.17;

 (10) Adopt and establish appropriate emergency policies and procedures, including business continuity and disaster recovery plans, as prescribed in §§ 49.23 and 49.24.